 Review by Lizzie Guilfoyle

-THOMAS Hardy’s classic novel Tess of the D’Urbervilles was famously filmed in 1979 by Roman Polanski with Nastassja Kinski as Tess, Peter Firth as Angel Clare and Leigh Lawson as Alec D’Urbeville.
+THOMAS Hardy’s classic novel Tess of the D’Urbervilles was famously filmed in 1979 by Roman Polanski with Nastassja Kinski as Tess, Peter Firth as Angel Clare and Leigh Lawson as Alec D’Urberville.
 Then it was called simply Tess.

 Now, BBC TV’s lavish adaptation of what is generally regarded as Hardy’s masterpiece comes to DVD with Gemma Arterton as its tragic heroine, Eddie Redmayne as the troubled Angel and Hans Matheson as the dastardly Alec.